 2. Small Palm Trees

-If you have small areas in your yard, it can be difficult to find a landscaping garden idea that fits well.
+If you have small areas in your front yard, it can be difficult to find a landscaping garden idea that fits well.
 This can lead to having bare patches, but you can easily jazz up these small spaces and tie them in with the rest of your landscape.
-You don’t necessarily have to stick ground-level plants with this desert landscaping idea in these small places either.
+You don’t necessarily have to stick ground-level plants with this desert landscaping idea in these small outdoor places either.
 Adding a small palm tree lends your landscape a modern and chic look.

 Another desert landscaping idea you can add to bring some color to the space is adding colored stones to the base of your palm tree.
 It’ll cover up the desert soil that can look drab because of the sandy coloring.
 If you want a classic look, add black, gray, or white stone.
 Bright colors like purple and blue give the area a vibrant and young feel.